tasmota/docs/docs/Bluetooth.md

-?> Presence detection with iBeacons or BLE sensor gateway using HM-1x or nRF24L01(+) peripherals
+!!! info "Presence detection with iBeacons or BLE sensor gateway using HM-1x or nRF24L01(+) peripherals"

 ## iBeacon
-**This feature is included only in tasmota-sensors.bin**

-Otherwise you must [compile your build](Compile-your-build).
+!!! info "This feature is included only in tasmota-sensors.bin" Otherwise you must [compile your build](Compile-your-build).
 Add the following to `user_config_override.h`:

 ```